 SAPs are used in partnership with the PEA during a property’s design phase.
 This is done to achieve Building Control approval for the property; a legal requirement in the UK, according to Part L1a of Building Regulations (as with Air Tightness Testing.)

 RJ Acoustics have experienced in-house SAP assessors.
 Our SAP calculations come with a pass guarantee based on their recommendations.

 Contact us today for more information on how to get the required calculations and consultancy for your property, to attain Building Control approval and an EPC.

 What is a SAP Calculation?

-The SAP Calculations establish an energy cost based on the construction of the home, its heating system, internal lighting and any renewable technologies installed.
+The SAP Calculation establish a comparative rating based on estimated running .
+These are calculated based on the construction, the heating system, internal lighting and any renewable technologies installed.

-A SAP Calculation is used to determine the Carbon Index and ‘energy values’ for new homes.
-SAPs also apply to dwellings and developments that are created by conversions or ‘material changes of use.’
-SAP Calculations, carried out by an assessor, help to provide the EPC Rating for a property.
+A SAP Calculation is used to determine the and ‘energy values’ for new homes.
+SAPs also apply to dwellings and developments that are created by conversions or ‘material changes of use’.
+SAP Calculations, carried out by ourassessors, help to provide the EPC Rating for a property.
 The EPC, takes a variety of factors into account including:

 - The architect’s plans and drawings

 - Construction details and information (such as build materials)